baileyp/advent-of-code-2021/README.md

 #### Day 3 ([puzzle](https://adventofcode.com/2021/day/3), [solution](./src/solution/day03.js))

-My entire career has been web development so really the only time I've every done work with binary math is in a test, academic, or puzzle environment such as this.
+My entire career has been web development so really the only time I've ever done work with binary math is in a test, academic, or puzzle environment such as this.
 Suffice to say, I'm not great at it and the challenge this puzzle presented shows it.
 I ended up writing a lot of code, which is a mix of binary math and just manipulating the binary numbers as strings directly.
 Did my best to write sensible functions and symbol names, so although it's a lot of code